Residual or Passive Income – What it is and How to Get It

 6. You can have all the usual benefits of working from home.

 8. You can do it in your spare time if you choose.
-Don’t want to work full time?
+Don’t want to work full-time?
 No problem!

 Drawbacks of Residual Income

 Creating your first residual income stream is often difficult as the payoff can be uncertain and often far away.
 For all its disadvantages, linear income is predictable, consistent, and usually comes 1-2 weeks after you finish your work.
 Residual income will require dedication in the face of unknowns.
 This is why most people never bother to develop a residual income stream.
-They don’t reach their expectations in time, so they quit before they even really begin.
+They don’t reach their expectations in time, so they quit before they begin.
 Others have estimated that this usually happens somewhere between 1 and 12 months.